 - Select Filters - This filter enables you to view survey results for users in a specific division, location, employee tenure, position, campaign, manager, or date.
 Click Select Filters and choose a specific filter from the flyout that appears (all employees selected by default).
 Note: When using the Manager filter, the following additional filter options are available:

 - Direct Reports Only - To limit Engage report widget data to managers' direct reports, toggle the Direct Reports Only switch to the On (blue) position.
 If this switch is toggled to the Off (gray) position, data is aggregated across all of their direct and indirect reports

 - Show Inactive Managers - To include data from inactive managers, toggle the Show Inactive Managers switch to the On (blue) position.
 If you do not wish to include data from inactive managers, leave this switch toggled to the Off (gray) position.

-- Time Interval - Using the tabs above the chart, you can filter report results by the following time intervals:
+- Time Interval - Use the tabs above the chart, to filter report results by the following time intervals:

 - Quarter (selected by default)

 Note: When an administrator or manager applies filters or makes tab selections on the Campaign Dashboard, these selections are saved for the user when they access the page again in the future.
 The filter and tab selections are not refreshed when the user navigates away from the page.

 The charts on the Campaign Dashboard provide a graphical representation of the following data for your selected key dimensions, OU criteria, and time interval:

 - Score Wheel - This is the average score for all of the selected key dimensions' surveys over the selected time period.
 For example, if you have selected the Satisfaction tab and left the OU criteria set to all employees, and the Score chart shows a score of 78%, your organization's total average employee satisfaction for all time is 78%.
 The score can range from 0-100.